raspberrychris/paddleboardmaster/content/post/dwzdd-inflatable-paddle-board.md

 ## Pros

-Affordable paddleboard with great features and accessories
+* Affordable paddleboard with great features and accessories

-Simple, sleek design
+* Simple, sleek design
+* Nice overall package

 ## Cons

+Design may not be to everyone’s taste